foxthefox/ioBroker.ecoflow-mqtt/README.md

 There are 3 possibilities:
 1. by script https://github.com/mmiller7/ecoflow-withoutflow/blob/main/cloud-mqtt/ecoflow_get_mqtt_login.sh
 2. by website https://energychain.github.io/site_ecoflow_mqtt_credentials/

-3. (pending feature) by adapters own alogorithm (pressing the button)
+3. (pending feature) by adapters own alogorithm (pressing the button), for this the ecoflow username and password is necessary.

+The mqqt Broker settings are default and usually need no modification.

 Parametrizing the Powerstream:
 * set the deviceID of Powerstream as shown in the app, something like "HW51...."